quicwg/base-drafts/draft-ietf-quic-qpack.md

 Accept-Encoding header field available in all requests.

-An encoder without good knowledge of the provenance of field values might instead introduce a penalty for a field name with many different values, such that a large number of attempts to guess a field value results in the field not being compared to the dynamic table entries in future messages, effectively preventing further guesses.
+An encoder without good knowledge of the provenance of field values might instead introduce a penalty for many field lines with the same field name and different values.
+This penalty could cause a large number of attempts to guess a field value to result in the field not being compared to the dynamic table entries in future messages, effectively preventing further guesses.

 Note: